BhallaLab/moose-examples/tutorials/Rdesigneur/README.txt

 	between a resting, non-spiking state, and an active, tonically spiking state.
 In the active state, spiking -> Ca influx -> chemical activity-> phosphorylation and inactivation of KA -> depolarization -> spiking.
-	This example illustrates rather a lot of new things.
+	This example illustrates rather a lot of new things: adaptors, wave displays of values varying in space and time, and including a moderately involved chemical model into a simulation.
 	Suggestions:
 	- Vary the adaptor settings, which couple electrical to chemical signaling and vice versa.
 	- Play with the channel densities
 	- Open the chem model in moosegui and vary its parameters too.

-ex8.1_multiscale_CICR.py: Multiscale model of CICR in dend triggered by
+ex8.1_synTrigCICR.py: Multiscale model of CICR in dendrite triggered by
 	synaptic input.
-Models Ca events in dend, dend_endo and spine.
+Models Ca events in dendrite, ER inside dendrite, and spine.
+The signaling is a slight change from the toy model used in ex7.2_CICR.py.
+Note specially how the range of CICR wave propagation is limited by the level of IP3 in the dendrite.
+	Suggestions:
+	- Vary IP3 profile.
+Display it as a wave plot.
+	- Vary diffusion constant of Ca. What effect does it have on propagation and initiation?
+	- Try to change the width of the CICR wave, and its propagation speed.

 ex8.2_multiscale_gluR_phosph_3compt.py: Multiscale model across PSD, spine head,
 	and dendrite.
 This is bistable as long as periodic synaptic input keeps